 Cutting width is a modest 16cm, which isn't huge, but again this mower isn't designed to cover really large areas.
 The Flymo EasiLife 250 Go does come with a pivoting three razor blade cutting system, though, and that operates at a very ear friendly 58 decibels, so you're definitely not going to annoy your neighbours.

 A key selling point to this model is how easy it is to use, with a small selection of top-mounted buttons making it easy to stop and start.
-The beauty, though, is that the EasiLife 250 also has its own Bluetooth-connecting app, which then unlocks the mower's full menu system, which offers access to scheduling, trouble shooting and extended settings.
+The beauty, though, is that the EasiLife 250 also has its own Bluetooth-connecting app, which unlocks the mower's full menu system, offering access to scheduling, trouble shooting and extended settings.

-The Flymo EasiLife 250 also comes with a charging base that has been designed so that it can sit anywhere around a lawn's edge, including corners, which is good for placement flexibility, as well as Flymo's LawnSense and FrostSense sensors, which allow the mower to automatically adapt its mowing schedule according to the weather.
+The Flymo EasiLife 250 also comes with a charging base that has been designed to sit anywhere around a lawn's edge, including corners.
+It also features LawnSense and FrostSense sensors, which allow the mower to automatically adapt its mowing schedule according to the weather.

 As is the case with many robotic lawn mowers, this one monitors weather forecasts and only ventures out when it’s mostly dry – a good thing because wet grass rarely cuts well.
 It can also be controlled via the Bosch Smart Garden app and Amazon Alexa.